Battle of Jena–Auerstedt: Aftermath

 21,000 Prussian field troops remained at large west of the Oder as November began under the command of Gebhard Blücher.
 French advances prevented his corps from crossing the Oder, or moving toward Stettin to seek waterborne transport to East Prussia.
 Bernadotte began a relentless pursuit of Blücher, with the two forces engaging in several holding actions, and was later joined by Murat and Soult in "The Pursuit of the Three Marshals."
 Blücher then moved west to cross into neutral Denmark but the Danes placed their army on the border with the intent of attacking any force that tried to cross it.
 The Prussians then violated the neutrality of the Hanseatic City of Lübeck and fortified it with the intent of joining forces with an allied Swedish contingent there on its way home, and commandeering ships in the hopes of reaching a safe harbor.
 However, Blücher and Winning's corps was surrounded and destroyed in what became the Battle of Lübeck on 6 and 7 November after Bernadotte's I Corps, still smarting from the Emperor's censure, stormed the fortified city gates, poured into the streets and squares breaking hasty attempts at resistance and captured Blücher's command post (and his Chief of Staff Gerhard von Scharnhorst) as Soult's troops blocked all escape routes.
-The Prussians lost 3000 killed and wounded.
+The Prussians lost 3,000 killed and wounded.
 On the morning of 7 November, with all hope of escape extinguished, Blücher surrendered personally to Bernadotte and went into captivity with 9,000 other Prussian prisoners of war.
 The Siege of Magdeburg ended on 11 November with Ney's capture of the fortress.
 Isolated Prussian resistance remained, but Napoleon's primary foe was now Russia, and the Battle of Eylau and the Battle of Friedland awaited.

 Martin van Creveld has stated about the effects on command:

 Influence

 The battle proved most influential in demonstrating the need for reforms in what was a very much feudal Prussian state and army.
 Important Prussian reformers like Scharnhorst, Gneisenau and Clausewitz served at the battle.
-Their reforms, together with civilian reforms instituted over the following years, began Prussia's transformation into a modern state, which took the forefront in expelling France from Germany and eventually assumed a leading role on the continent.
+Their reforms, together with civilian reforms instituted over the following years, began Prussia's transformation into a modern state.
+This modernized Prussia took the forefront in expelling France from Germany and eventually assumed a leading role on the continent.
 The reduction of Prussia to a French vassal, and the subsequent revolt that restored national honor, formed a key component of German nationalism.